johnpatrickmorgan/FlowStacks/README.md

 }
 ```

-As you can see, pushing a new view is as easy as `stack.push(...)` and popping can be achieved with `stack.pop()`.
-There are convenience methods for popping to the root or popping to a specific screen in the stack.
+As you can see, pushing a new view is as easy as `flow.push(...)` and popping can be achieved with `flow.pop()`.
+There are convenience methods for popping to the root (`flow.popToRoot()`) and popping to a specific screen in the flow (`flow.popTo(.home)`).

-If the user taps the back button, the stack will be automatically updated to reflect its new state.
-Navigating back with an edge swipe gesture or long-press gesture on the back button will also update the stack.
+If the user taps the back button, the flow will be automatically updated to reflect its new state.
+Navigating back with an edge swipe gesture or long-press gesture on the back button will also update the flow.

 Coordinators are just views, so they can be presented, added to a `TabView` or a `WindowGroup`, and can be configured in all the normal ways views can.

 ## Child coordinators

 As coordinator views are just views, they can even be pushed onto a parent coordinator's navigation stack.
-When doing so, it is best that the child coordinator is always at the top of the parent's stack, as it will take over responsibility for pushing new views.
+When doing so, it is best that the child coordinator is always at the top of the parent's flow, as it will take over responsibility for pushing new views.

 In order to allow coordinators to be nested in this way, the child coordinator should not include its own `NavigationView`.
 In fact, it's a good idea to add the `NavigationView` as high in the view hierarchy as you can - e.g. at the top-level of the app, when presenting a new coordinator, or when adding one to a `TabView`.